rkgIITBh/data-structures.github.io/HTML/introBtree.md

 require merging at a level up.
 When children of the root merge together to form one node a new root is created which decrements the height by 1.
 Thus repeated deletions may lead to a reduction in tree height.

+Before we describe the node structures, it is important to know about amortized cost.
+<strong>Amortized cost:</strong> is defined over a sequence or a set of operations.
+If some operations of a given set are
+costly because future operations become cheap, we say time is amortized over the given set of operations.
+We have learned about amortized cost earlier in the context of <b>union</b> and <b>find</b> instructions on disjoint sets.
+The reader might remember that a sequence of O(<i>n</i>) unions and finds can be executed in O(<i>nG(n</i>)) time where <i>G(n)</i>
+is an extremely slow-growing function.
+So, for all practical purpose, each operation of sequence take O(1) amortized time.
+Loosely speaking, amortized time is time partitioned over many operations.
+We will return to amortized time in the analysis of B-Tree at a later point.